There is a lot of misinformation on the internet about breast augmentation.

 FICTION: Implants will always last forever

 This is a huge fear for many people, and, while it is possible for an implant to break, rupture, or leak, this happens infrequently.
 Currently, there is no way to predict if a rupture will occur.
-In 2014, the amount of reported incidents of bursting or rupturing breast implants was at 1%.
+In 2014, the number of reported incidents of bursting or rupturing breast implants was at 1%.
 It’s important to remember that breast implants are not intended to be a lifetime device – if you are considering breast augmentation, you should understand that there is a possibility of requiring surgery again to fix any potential issues your implants may have in the future.